 Culture systems may be coupled in various ways.
-Most obviously, perhaps, are microalgal bioreactors connected to aquaculture facilities.
-The waste water from such systems (following suitable treatment) could be returned back into the bioreactor so that waste nutrients (ammonium and phosphate released as excreta from animals) can re-enter the microalgal culture system(s).
+Most obviously, perhaps, are microalgal bioreactors connected to aquaculture facilities and to clean grey water (Sutherland et al. 2015).
+The wastewater from such systems (following suitable treatment) could be returned back into the bioreactor so that waste nutrients (ammonium and phosphate released as excreta from animals) can re-enter the microalgal culture system(s).
+However, the accumulation of allelochemicals may hinder growth of microalgae in recycled water streams.
+Some argue for an exploitation of such allelopaths in improving production (Mendes & Vermelho 2013).

 Coupled systems may also include multi-species bioreactor combinations.
 One may also envisage connected bioreactors such as: